segnitsega/Job-searching-site/README.md

 ---

 ## 🎓 Learning Experience
 JOBSPHERE was developed during an **engaging bootcamp**, where I deepened my skills in **React, Tailwind CSS, and modern web development**.
-This project pushed me to explore **state management, API handling, and UI/UX best practices**.
+This project pushed me to explore **state management, API handling, Form handlind and Validation, and UI/UX best practices**.

 ---